 Tying Data to Components with GraphQL Fragments

 Giant queries are hard to maintain.
-When a parent query fetches data for every child component, the code becomes brittle.
-If you change a child component, you have to find and update the parent query too.
+When a parent query fetches data for every child component, the whole thing turns brittle: change a child component, and you have to hunt down and update the parent query too.

-You can fix this by using GraphQL fragments.
-This lets each component own its data requirements.
+GraphQL fragments fix this by letting each component own its data requirements.

 How it works

-Using urql and graphql-codegen, you can define a fragment right next to your component.
+With urql and graphql-codegen, you can define a fragment right next to the component that uses it.

 1. The Author Card

-The AuthorCard only needs a name and an avatar.
-We define that in a fragment.
+The AuthorCard needs only a name and an avatar, so that is all its fragment asks for.

 // AuthorCard.tsx